Introduction to Harmonic patterns

 Harmonic patterns are the geometric chart patterns that are made by using specific Fibonacci retracement and extension ratios to identify trend reversals in technical analysis trading.

 These patterns were recognized by H.M.
 Gartley for the first time in history.
-Harmonic chart patterns are famous because of fix Fibonacci ratios.
+Harmonic chart patterns are famous because of fixed Fibonacci ratios.
 Fibonacci is the best tool used to do technical analysis.

 Each harmonic pattern is different, unique, and has a higher winning probability. but the main difficulty in trading harmonic patterns is to identify these patterns correctly on the chart.